Reginald Latson

-Reginald Cornelius "Neli" Latson is an autistic and intellectually disabled man who became the subject of national media attention after he was arrested in 2010.
+Reginald Cornelius "Neli" Latson is an American autistic and intellectually disabled man who became the subject of national media attention after he was arrested in 2010.
 Latson was approached by a sheriff's deputy while waiting outside a library, and the interaction turned into a fight, in which the deputy was injured.
 He was sentenced to prison, followed by a regiment of mental health treatment programs.
 While in a group home, Latson was arrested after another altercation with an officer and returned to prison.
 In prison, while on suicide watch, he was placed in solitary confinement for nearly a year.
 Disability and civil rights organizations (as well as Latson's mother) argued that the corrections system was causing Latson's mental health to deteriorate, and that racial bias influenced how he was treated in prison.
 They lobbied for clemency, and he was given a conditional pardon in 2015, and then a full pardon in 2021.